Understanding Your Purchase Contract

 Includes: Why you want to sell your payments for a lump sum

-Includes: Bankruptcy filings, major financial events, if you sold some portion of your payments in the past
+Includes: Bankruptcy filings, major financial events, if you sold some portion of your payments in the past, any outstanding child support obligations

 The disclosure statement explains the details of the sale.
-We lay out exactly what future payments we’re purchasing, how much we’ll pay you for them, and the discount rate.
+We lay out exactly what future payments we are purchasing, how much we will pay you for them, and the discount rate.

 In addition to this disclosure statement, your state or the insurance company that issued your structured settlement may require you to sign additional disclosure statements.

 Once the sale is approved by a judge, we try to get you your lump sum as quickly as possible.
-The Funding Instructions form lets you pick how you’ll get your cash.
-There are two main options:
+The Funding Instructions form lets you pick how you will get your cash, usually by either check or direct deposit.

 List of Dependents

 This document asks if you have any dependents.
 This includes, for example, your spouse and any children under the age of 18.
-This document is required, even if you don’t have any dependents.
+This document is required, even if you do not have any dependents.
 We cannot proceed with the sale process until we receive a signed copy.

 At Peachtree, we respect your privacy.
-The privacy notice explains why we’re asking for this personal information and how it’s used.
-You don’t have to sign this document.
+The privacy notice explains why we are asking for this personal information and how it’s used.
+You do not have to sign this document.

 This document is the one you sign to agree to sell your future structured settlement payments to Peachtree.
 Your Purchase Contract also explains what your rights are during the transaction, including what your options are if you change your mind about selling your payments after signing the contract.